By Jan Charles Hansen, principal application specialist, bakery

-At DuPont, we have accommodated this by setting a healthy direction for our development work.
+At Nutrition & Biosciences, we have accommodated this by setting a healthy direction for our development work.
 With inspiration from the Nordic region, our bakery team has explored some opportunities with thin bread – a soft, dimpled product with a thickness between that of toast bread and tortillas.
 The product has been a firm favorite for years in Sweden and Finland, where consumers treat it as a sandwich bread.

 Our idea was to develop a thin bread concept with a flour content comprising 50% Nordic grains – oats, buckwheat and barley.
 High in fiber and other important nutrients, such as heart-healthy beta-glucans, these grains give the bread’s nutritional profile an instant boost.
 Their inclusion also reduces the refined wheat flour to just 50%.

 In the past, the large surface area of Nordic thin breads has led to rapid dryness.
 So, for a long time, manufacturers distributed the thin breads frozen to maintain their freshness until thawing prior to sale.
 Today, the availability of fresh-keeping enzymes means freezing is no longer necessary as the flatbreads can keep their fresh feel for up to 14 days.

 Our work with enzymes and emulsifiers for tortillas, which also need to stay soft and flexible during ambient storage, gives us a good starting point when looking at thin breads.
 The main difference is that the thin bread dough is yeast raised and requires a proofing step during production – in other words, thin breads are more like bread than tortillas.